 Potato Method

-Simply stick your knife into the potato for a few hours.
-After you remove it, wipe the blade with oil and the rust should be gone.
+Simply stick your knife into a potato for a few hours.
+After removing it, wipe the blade clean and apply a light coat of oil.
+The rust should come off easily, leaving your blade looking much better.

 Onion to Remove Rust from a Knife